tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 ### Device Creation

 `PluggableDeviceFactory` is introduced to create the `PluggableDevice`, following the [LocalDevice](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/common_runtime/local_device.h) design pattern.
-To support existing GPU programs running on a new device without user changing the code, plugin authors can register "GPU" string as the device type through `SE_InitializePlugin` and then TensorFlow proper will register the `PluggableDevice` as "GPU" type with higher priority than the default GPU device.
+To support existing GPU programs running on a new device without user changing the code, plugin authors can register the "GPU" device type through `SE_InitializePlugin` and then TensorFlow proper will register the `PluggableDeviceFactory` for "GPU" type with higher priority than the default GPU device.
 Plugin:
 ```
 void SE_InitializePlugin(SE_PlatformRegistrationParams* params, TF_Status* status) {
     ...
-    std::string type = "GPU"
+    std::string type = "GPU";
-    params.params.type = type.c_str()
+    params.params.type = type.c_str();
     ...
   }
 ```